Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Decorator/README.md

 # Decorator Pattern

-A dynamic generation for Decorator of object
+A dynamic generation for [Decorator][1] of object

 ## What

 This is a way to generate on-the-fly decorated object with eval and closures.
-Useful when you have bad legacy code you want to inject in kewl new code.
+Useful when you have bad legacy objects you want to inject in kewl new code.

 As you know, Decorator pattern lets you replace any object by its decorated version.
 Since it implements the same interface, clients don't notice the